 For others it’s been even more isolation.
 Those who live alone perhaps, or rely on visitors to break up the pattern of a potentially mundane week.
 Not everyone has shared this experience.
 Not everyone has found it easy or enjoyed their time away from others.

 The people we spoke to have unanimously told us that they can’t wait for things to ‘get back to normal’ but we wonder if it ever will, or indeed should?
+In fact just when we thought it was, we now find ourselves locked behind our own doors once again.

 In many ways our lives generally have boundaries, those between work, school and home life have now become completely blurred.
 Gone is the phrase ‘work-life-balance’ being confined to our homes has put pay to that.
 Just as our broadband has been stretched to the limits, so has our mental bandwidth.
 Our brain is literally exhausted from the pressure it’s been under.
 We may not be aware of it all the time, but the mental stress is enormous, and focusing our attention on the bigger picture is becoming increasingly difficult.